chaoss/wg-dei/focus-areas/leadership/inclusive-leadership.md

 ## Objectives

-Signal to newcomers that everyone is welcome and everyone can be successful.
-Ensure stable and consistent leadership that is representative of a project's diversity.
+Signal to newcomers that everyone is welcome, as well as how to be successful within the project given any specified limitations listed as discussed in below.

 ## Implementation